 GM1 FCL.700 Circumstances in which class or type ratings are required comment 102 comment by: Fraundorfer Aeronautics AG EASA Certification Specification 27 2.2.1.
-For building and certification of a rota helicopters and already applicable to gyroplane be in the same category as a helicopter for the For further details please refer to the main doc ument from Comment 41. response Not accepted.
+For building and certification of a rota helicopters and already applicable to gyroplane be in the same category as a helicopter for the ary wing, the EASA CS-27 is applicable for s.
+In this respect, the gyroplane should also flight crew licensing.
+For further details please refer to the main doc ument from Comment 41. response Not accepted.
 Thank you for your comment.
-Helicopters and gyroplanes constitute aircraft aerodynamic concept and related pilot skills. with significant differences, related to the comment 03 comment by: Fraundorfer Aeronautics AG Regulations 2.5.1.
-Also, a set of regulations for PPL(H)/CPL(H) already exists and could be executed as is.
+Helicopters and gyroplanes constitute aircraft aerodynamic concept and related pilot skills. with significant differences, related to the comment 03 comment by: Fraundorfer Aeronautics AG Regulations 4.5.1.
+Also, a set of regulations for PPL(H)/CPL(H) already exists and could be executed is is.
 Except the Type Rating List.
-2.5.2.
-The Type Rating List would need to be amended for a gyroplane class rating.
-I would also be acceptable to add a Type Rating for the helicopter category since the relicopter category does not have class ratings.
-2.5.3.
-Regulation maintenance is again simplified.
-1.5.4.
-The FAA already has helicopters and gyroplanes in the rotorcraft category annakes then a difference between helicopters and gyroplanes.
-The EASA could get the sam esult by adding a class rating to the helicopter category.
-2.5.5.
-A more complex approach would be to a change helicopter category into otorcraft category and then differ between helicopters and gyroplanes.
-However, we do not think this would be beneficial to the existing rulemaking.
+4.5.2.
+The Type Rating List would need to be amended for a gyroplane class ratin would also be acceptable to add a Type Rating for the helicopter category since helicopter category does not have class ratings.
+4.5.3.
+Regulation maintenance is again simplified. uted Ig.
+It the 2.5.4.
+The FAA already has helicopters and gyroplanes in the rotorcraft category nakes then a difference between helicopters and gyroplanes.
+The EASA could get the s esult by adding a class rating to the helicopter category. and ame 2.5.5.
+A more complex approach would be to a change helicopter category in otorcraft category and then differ between helicopters and gyroplanes.
+However, wo not think this would be beneficial to the existing rulemaking. to a e do